klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S01_What_are_accelerators.md

     host program running on the Intel-compatible server offloading work to the vector processor.

 A second type of accelerator that became very popular recently, are accelerators for **matrix operations**, and in particular matrix multiplication or rank-k update.
-They were originally designed to speed up operations in certain types of neural networks, but were quickly gained support for additional data types that makes them useful for a range of AI and other HPC applications.
+They were originally designed to speed up operations in certain types of neural networks, but quickly gained support for additional data types that makes them useful for a range of AI and other HPC applications.
 Some are integrated on GPGPUs while others are specialised accelerators.
-The ones integrated in GPUs are most popular for supercomputing though:
+The ones integrated in GPUs are the most popular for supercomputing though:

--   NVIDIA Tensor cores in the V100 and later generations.
+-   NVIDIA Tensor cores in the V100 (Volta generation) and later generations (Ampere, Turing and Hopper).

 -   AMD matrix cores in the MI100 and later chips.
-The MI200 generation may be a little behind the similar-generation A100 NVIDIA cards when it comes to low-precision formats used in some AI applications, but it shines in higher-precision data formats (single and double precision floating point).
+The MI200 generation may be a little behind the similar-generation A100 NVIDIA cards when it comes to low-precision formats used in some AI applications, but it shines in higher-precision data formats (single and double precision floating point), as it was developed in the first place for the needs for the Frontier exascale simulation whose procurement predated the days were AI became very popular.

 -   Intel includes their so-called Matrix Engines in the Ponte Vecchio GPGPUs.